 Senior pastors, associate pastors, and similar roles appear to fit with the three-factor test.
 The ruling permits ministry organizations to make hiring and firing decisions with less concern about being sued by pastors and other ministerial staff.
 If an employee falls under this ministerial designation, their ability to succeed in a lawsuit based on a belief-based decision will be very limited.

-Be sure your ministry organization has appropriate employment practices liability insurance coverage in place.
-Without such coverage, your ministry may be self-insuring any employment liability exposures that may surface.
-Also remember, consulting with a locally licensed attorney is generally your best defense against wrongful termination claims that a dismissed employee may bring against your ministry.
+Be sure your church or religious organization has appropriate employment practices liability insurance coverage in place.
+Without such coverage, your organization may be self-insuring any employment liability exposures that may surface.
+Also remember, consulting with a locally licensed attorney is generally your best defense against wrongful termination claims that a dismissed employee may bring against the organization.

-For more information on terminating an employee staff member, please review the following resources:
+For more information on terminating an employee, please review the following resources:

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.